 “People need to be aware that there is a range of models that could explain the observations…….What I want to bring into the open is the fact that we are using philosophical criteria in choosing our models.
 A lot of cosmology tries to hide that.”

 Actually, there is more than philosophy and conjecture in the Big Bang.
 Many of the elements of evidence, as in a high school physics laboratory, are designed to establish the pre-determined proof.
 For instance, the value of CMBR.
 (Cosmic Microwave Background Radiation) which is at about 2.72 degrees Kalvin as measured by two researchers in 1964 – Robert Wilson (B. 1936) and Arno Penzias. (b.
 1934).
 This radiation which is found to be almost uniform through the universe, is believed to be the attenuated remnant of the massive amount of high-energy electromagnetic waves that were released after the plasma that was the state of the universe cooled to 1013 degree K and Hydrogen began to fuse into helium.
-Traveling through so many billion years of time and space, the high frequencies of that emission has cooled, losing energy (and hence wavelength) to Microwave frequencies and below.
-Even the ‘snow’ you might have noticed in old television sets could have been caused by the VHF (Very High Frequency) components of this radiation
+Traveling through so many billion years of time and space, the high frequencies of that emission has cooled, losing energy (and wavelength due to Doppler Effect) to Microwave frequencies and below.
+Even a percentage of the ‘snow’ you might have noticed in old television sets could have been caused by the VHF (Very High Frequency) components of this radiation

-As mentioned before Fred Hoyle scoffed at this conclusion; he said that even if the CMBR measured at 27 degrees, one could manipulate mathematics to come to the same conclusion.
+As mentioned before, Fred Hoyle scoffed at this conclusion; he said that even if the CMBR measured at 27 degrees, one could manipulate mathematics to come to the same conclusion.
 Hoyle’s opposition to BB was a paradox because his own suggestion of stellar nucleo-synthesis could not have happened unless the universe was a ‘soup’ of hydrogen in its early stages and then blew apart under intense pressure and temperature.
 F.R.
 Ellis, a renowned mathematician and Templeton prize winner, discussed several alternative theories to the BB

 Einstein got convinced of Lemaitre’s theory when he learnt of the discovery of continuous expansion of the universe by Edwin Hubble’ (1889-1953) in the year 1927.
-An expansion that continuously made galaxies move away from each other made sure that gravity could never catch up – as in the proverbial Zeno’s paradox Once he was convinced that the universe was expanding, Einstein wrote to a friend that conceiving the Cosmological Constant was his greatest blunder.
+An expansion that continuously made galaxies move away from each other made sure that gravity could never catch up – as in the proverbial Achilles’ paradox Once he was convinced that the universe was expanding, Einstein wrote to a friend that conceiving the Cosmological Constant was his greatest blunder.
 The master’s acceptance of the theory of expansion of the universe and rejection of his own suggestion of a universal constant that kept the universe in a steady state, gave it a fillip to it in the world of science.
 As we shall see, his admission of a mistake came too soon.

 Accelerated Rate of Expansion